 Trish’s ability to effortlessly blend colours and create stunning life-like pieces has made her international reputation.
 But it’s her pioneering Whitework – the inclusion of colour in traditional whitework designs – that has secured her status of an embroidery icon.

 In 2001 Trish Burr published her first book.
-Since then, she has continued to publish a book every 2-3 year and has recently released The Kew Book of Embroidered Flowers with Search Press.
+Since then, she has continued to publish a book every 2-3 year and has recently released The Kew Book of Nature Samples, which is a follow on from The Kew Book of Embroidered Flowers with Search Press.
 Trish continues to teach, author books and create helpful instructional materials for all budding embroidery artists.

 Tell us about the piece you’re currently working on – what was your inspiration for it, what is it made from, the processes involved and what is it being made for?